-The accounting policies applied in these consolidated financial statements are based on IFRS effective for the year ended December 31, 2018.
+The accounting policies applied in these consolidated financial statements are based on IFRS effective for the year ended December 31, 2019.
+Certain prior period comparative figures have been reclassified to conform to the current period's presentation

-The consolidated financial statements of the Company for the year ended December 31, 2018, were approved and authorized for issue by the Board of Directors on April 26, 2019.
+The consolidated financial statements of the Company for the year ended December 31, 2019, were approved and authorized for issue by the Board of Directors on May 14, 2020.